Anatomy and physiology: workshop

 By the end of this course you should be able to...

-- Explain the basic functions and structures of some of the major body systems
+- Explain the basic functions and structures of most of the major body systems

 - Name and locate some major organs, bones, joints and muscles